Thursday, August 10, 2006

 Anyway, we ended up driving around Aberdyfi and viewing some more scenery.
 When I saw people golfing on this cragged landscape, I was reminded of the movie Bobby Jones: Stroke of Genius and when he went to Scotland's Old Course.
 It seemed wild and on the verge of being reclaimed by nature.
 How small man looks on this windswept promontory.

-in Aberdyfi to see if we could find something to eat, but we were disappointed.
+We stopped in Aberdyfi to see if we could find something to eat, but we were disappointed.
 It was a pretty and colorful little town, but I guess we hit it at the wrong time.

 I love how the towns in England and Wales have a town square with a distinctive landmark or feature.

-had a nice, long and leisurely drive home while appreciating the scenery and ...
+We had a nice, long and leisurely drive home while appreciating the scenery and ...

 the sheep.